 After the sunset date referred to in Article 58(1)(c)(i) for a substance listed in Annex XIV, Article 69(2) of Regulation (EC) No 1907/2006 requires the European Chemicals Agency ('the Agency') to consider whether the use in articles of substances listed in Annex XIV to that Regulation poses a risk to human health or the environment that is not adequately controlled and, if the Agency considers that it does, to prepare a dossier for a restriction proposal which conforms to the requirements of Annex XV to Regulation (EC) No 1907/2006 ('the Annex XV dossier').

-On 1 April 2016, the Agency, in cooperation with Denmark, prepared an Annex XV dossier for the four phthalates.
+On 1 April 2016, the Agency, in cooperation with Denmark, submitted an Annex XV dossier for the four phthalates.
 The dossier built on a previous restriction proposal submitted by Denmark in 2011 in relation to which the Agency's Risk Assessment Committee (RAC) and Socio-Economic Analysis Committee (SEAC) adopted opinions based on which the Commission decided not to amend Annex XVII to Regulation (EC) No 1907/2006 on the grounds that the data available at the time did not indicate that combined exposure to the four phthalates presented a risk.
 The 2016 Annex XV dossier took into account new information on exposure from different sources including human biomonitoring data from the Union-wide DEMOCOPHES project which measures the presence of the four phthalates in urine samples.

 The four phthalates are found in a wide variety of articles as they are commonly present in plasticised materials.
 Exposure may occur through the ingestion of food and dust, the placing of articles in the mouth, the inhalation of air and dust in indoor environments, and contact of dust and articles with human mucous membranes and skin.

-The Annex XV dossier proposed to restrict the placing on the market of articles containing the four phthalates in a concentration equal to or greater than 0,1 % by weight individually or in any combination of such plasticised materials.
-The dossier suggested exemptions for articles exclusively for open air use, certain articles exclusively for industrial and agricultural use, measuring devices, articles covered by existing Union legislation and articles already placed on the market in the Union.
+The Annex XV dossier proposed to restrict the placing on the market of articles containing the four phthalates in a concentration equal to or greater than 0,1 % by weight individually or in any combination in such plasticised materials.
+This concentration limit would effectively discourage the use of the four phthalates in articles within the scope of the restriction.
+The dossier suggested exemptions for articles exclusively for open air use without prolonged contact with skin or contact with mucous membranes, certain articles exclusively for industrial and agricultural use, measuring devices, articles covered by existing Union legislation and articles already placed on the market in the Union.

 On 10 March 2017, RAC adopted its opinion concluding that the proposed restriction is the most appropriate Union-wide measure to address the identified risks arising from these substances in terms of effectiveness in reducing those risks.

-RAC considered that a combined concentration of the four phthalates of 0,1 % or less in plasticised materials in articles is required to address the risk to human health.
-Furthermore, this concentration limit would effectively discourage the use of the four phthalates in articles within the scope of the restriction.
+RAC considered that a combined concentration of the four phthalates of 0,1 % or less in plasticised materials in articles is required to address the risk to human health..

 On 15 June 2017, SEAC adopted its opinion, indicating that the proposed restriction, as modified by RAC and SEAC, is the most appropriate Union-wide measure to address the identified risks in terms of its socio-economic benefits and socio-economic costs.